-Taking the bronze, is my old favourite, the K2 Annex 98
+Taking the bronze, is my old favorite, the K2 Annex 98

 Stealing silver is the Atomic Theory

-Although best on softer snow, due to being 95mm underfoot, the Theorys are versatile and will adapt to any conditions they have to.
-With a turning radius of 19.9m and a hybrid sidewall construct, the Theorys are not as soft as some other powder/all-mountain composites.
+Although best on softer snow, due to being 95mm underfoot, the Theory skis are versatile and will adapt to any conditions they have to.
+With a turning radius of 19.9m and a hybrid sidewall construct, the Theory skis are not as soft as some other powder/all-mountain composites.
 They have a carbon backbone to stiffen the ski and allow advanced skiers to drive them through turns.
-The Theorys are a fun, stable and versatile ski, best suited for heavier intermediate or advanced skiers.
+The Theory skis are a fun, stable and versatile ski, best suited for heavier intermediate or advanced skiers.